phmullins/knowledge/games/games-amiga.md

 - Dungeon Master II - The Legend of Skullkeep (1995)
 - Elite (1987)
 - Eye of The Beholder (1991)
-- Eye of The Beholder II: The Legend of Darkmoon
+- Eye of the Beholder II - The Legend of Darkmoon (1992)
 - Eye of The Beholder III
 - Full Metal Planet (1989)
 - Gods (1991)